dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/examples/README.md

 ### Time-varying estimation

 The time-varying version of the Region of Atttraction estimation procedure is described [here](https://github.com/dfki-ric-underactuated-lab/torque_limited_simple_pendulum/blob/master/software/python/simple_pendulum/controllers/tvlqr/roa).
-The pendulum parameters are fixed to mass = 0.57288, length = 0.5, damping = 0.15, gravity = 9.81, coulomb_fric = 0.0, torque limit = 1.5.
+The pendulum parameters are fixed to mass = 0.57288, length = 0.5, damping = 0.15, gravity = 9.81, coulomb_fric = 0.0, torque limit = 2.
 Also the goal position is fixed to the up-right position.
-Furthermore, the other estimation parameters has been chosen to be: number of knot points = 30, number of simulations for the estimation = 50, number of simulations for the verification = 50.
+Furthermore, the other estimation parameters has been chosen to be: number of knot points = 60, number of simulations for the estimation = 100, number of simulations for the verification = 50.

 The verification of the estimation procedure can be obtained with

+    python verify_tvlqr_roa.py -prob
+if we want to observe the probabilistic method behaviour or with

-    python verify_tvlqr_roa.py
+    python verify_tvlqr_roa.py -sos
-where a verification function will check the estimation for some knot points (0,12,24).
-This last procedure takes some time.
+if we want to analyse the SOS Method for estimating the RoA.
+In both cases a verification function will check the estimation for some knot points (0,20,40).
+This procedure takes some time.

+Furthermore, by running

+    python verify_tvlqr_roa.py -compare
+the comparison between the two estimations will be shown with some plots ad hoc.

-The RoA estimation and verification plots can be found in the result folder [here](https://github.com/dfki-ric-underactuated-lab/torque_limited_simple_pendulum/blob/master/results/RoA_estimation_plots).
+The RoA estimation, verification and comparison plots can be found in the result folder [here](https://github.com/dfki-ric-underactuated-lab/torque_limited_simple_pendulum/blob/master/results/RoA_estimation_plots).

 ## Analysis